warlordlizard/09-persistence/README.md

 Continue working on your vanilla REST API from yesterday.
 Today, you'll be refactoring several key sections of your application.
 Follow the minimum requirements below *but* feel free to refactor any other areas that you deem necessary.
 * All routes should be removed from your `server.js` file and contained in a separate module (ex: `route/resource-route.js`)
 * All response (`res`) messages & status codes should be handled through a separate helper module (ex: `response.js`)
 * Refactor the `storage.js` module to use file system persistence.
 This should use the `fs` module to create and read data files.
-For easy access, the name of the file should contain the related resource id. (ex: `2f3c44d1b9ac2b.json`)
+For easy access, the name of the file should contain the related resource id (ex: `2f3c44d1b9ac2b.json`).
+* Note - **don't forget** to use `bluebird` to "promisify" `fs`!